RheingoldRiver/river.me/content/blog/rename-cargo-tables-safely.md

 Finally, you can't `#cargo_attach` more than one table to the same template.
 So if more than one template is storing to this table, and you are already attaching the old table, you will need to use the [multiple-table attach workarournd that I documented on the Gamepedia Help wiki](https://help.gamepedia.com/Extension:Cargo/attaching_tables).

 ## The right way to rename a Cargo table
+We can take advantage of the replacement table mechanism to maintain a read-only copy of the original table until we've finished transitioning to the new table:
 1. Create a replacement table for your old table.
 The original version of your old table is now read-only, forever.
 2. Change your declaration and store(s) (and attach(es), if applicable) to use the new name
 3. Create your new table